anharrington/handsonpython/rstP/dynamic.rst

 ---------------------

-Before you start running your own CGI scripts on the local server, it is important to understand how different kinds of errors that you might make will be handled.
+Before you start running your own CGI scripts on the local server, it is important to understand how the different kinds of errors that you might make will be handled.

-If you write a regular Python program, even one that produces a web page, you can write the code and run it in Idle, and idle will display all the kinds of errors.
+If you write a regular Python program, even one that produces a web page, you can write the code and run it in Idle, and
+*Idle will display all the kinds of errors*.

-With a CGI script, you can still use Idle to write your code, but you cannot run the cgi code in Idle, and errors show up in three different places, depending on their type:
+With a CGI script, you can still use Idle to write your code, but *you cannot run the cgi code in Idle*, and errors show up in three different places, depending on their type:

 Syntax errors
-    You are encouraged to check for syntax errors *inside* Idle, by either going to the Run menu and selecting Check Module, or by using the shortcut :kbd:`Alt-X`.
-If you fail to do this and try running a script with a syntax error, the error trace appears in the *console* window that appears when you start the local server.
+    You are encouraged to check for syntax errors *inside* Idle, by using the menu sequence :guilabel:`Run -> Check Module`.
+    If you fail to do this and
+    try running a script with a syntax error, the error trace appears in the *console* window that appears when you start the local server -- better to have it fixed before then, while you are still editing.
     If you want an illustration, you might try changing adder.cgi, making an error like ``impor cgi``, and try using adder.html with the flawed script.
 (Then fix it and try again.)

+    If you find it in Idle, you can jump to the line where the error was detected.

 Execution Errors
     The error trace for execution errors is